Bok Tower Gardens: Singing Tower

 Medary assembled a team of top artisans in their fields—the Art Deco architectural sculpture was designed and executed by Lee Lawrie, and depicts Florida flora and fauna; metalworker Samuel Yellin designed and executed the iron interior staircase, the iron gates to the two bridges over the moat, and the Great Brass Door, which features 30 scenes from the Book of Genesis; J. H. Dulles Allen designed and executed the ceramic mosaics, including the eight 35 ft-tall grilles at the top of the tower.
 Horace H. Burrell & Son, of Philadelphia, was contractor for the tower.
 Construction began in 1927, and was completed two years later.
 Outgoing President Calvin Coolidge dedicated the tower on February 1, 1929.

 The American Institute of Architects awarded Medary its 1929 Gold Medal for his Mountain Lake Sanctuary and Singing Tower.
 Medary died six months after the tower's dedication.

 Edward W. Bok wrote a short book about the tower's planning and construction titled, America's Taj Mahal (1929).
 Bok died on January 9, 1930, and was interred before the tower's Great Brass Door.

+In 1941, The Singing Tower was prominently featured in the TerryToons 308th animated short ‘‘The Bird Tower’’, directed by Mannie Davis and presented by Paul Terry, in which the Florida Singing Tower acts as its central setting, reimagining it as a resort hotel inhabited by birds, with the tower’s bells incorporated into the story.